EdenExperiments/DocusaurusDocs/docs/Security/OWASP10/BrokenAccessControl.md

 ## How to mitigate Examples

 Mitigating these exploits depends on the nature of the application, but in general it is the useage of policies and server-side checks to validate user permissions for each resource.
-It is best to be able to do this as close to the front-end as possible, e.g. Middleware, framework features to enforce checks globally.
+It is best to enforce this as early as possible in the request lifecycle, such as via middleware or framework-level policies.

 Another is to not use any predictable ID within the endpoint parameters such as a users UserID, but to use a unique identifier which is a 128-bit number or 36 character string (For Example using NEWID() within a SQL Server backend to create a unique identifier).